wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 ### Step 1: Navigate to Your S3 Bucket

-Log in to your AWS Management Console with appropriate credentials.
+Log in to your AWS Management Console with the appropriate credentials.

 From the AWS dashboard, navigate to the S3 service.